-The MTSS team, consisting of administration, school psychologist, EL Coordinator, Intervention Lead Teachers, Elementary Resource Counselor (ERC) and other members, meet regularly to evaluate student data and determine what additional supports and strategies can be put in place to support and challenge all learners.
+The MTSS team, consisting of administration, school psychologist, EL Coordinator, Intervention Lead Teachers, Tier 3 TOSA, Elementary Resource Counselor (ERC) and other members, meet regularly to evaluate student data and determine what additional supports and strategies can be put in place to support and challenge all learners.

-Additionally, the MTSS team can determine if extra interventions are necessary included Extended Learning (6-8 week interventions), Elementary Resource Counselor support, Guidance Assistant support, and more.
+Additionally, the MTSS team can determine if extra interventions are necessary included Extended Learning (6-8 week interventions), Elementary Resource Counselor support, Tier 3 academic intervention, and more.